Boeing 737 MAX relatives may pursue pre-impact victim compensation claims | Law-Order

 Boeing 737 MAX relatives may pursue pre-impact victim compensation claims

-Boeing in 2021 agreed to acknowledge liability for compensatory damages in lawsuits filed by families of the 157 people killed in the fatal 737 MAX crash.

-"There is sufficient evidence to support a reasonable inference that these passengers experienced pre-impact fright and terror, and that experience is part of the 'process or manner of death,'" U.S. District Judge Jorge L. Alonso wrote in his ruling.
+"There is sufficient evidence to support a reasonable inference that these passengers experienced pre-impact fright and terror, and that experience is part of the 'process or manner of death,'" U.S. District Judge Jorge Alonso in Illinois wrote in his ruling, rejecting Boeing's motion.
 Boeing did not immediately comment.

+Alonso added a jury could reasonably infer from evidence that the passengers "perceived that they were going to crash, horrifically, to their certain death."
+A total of 346 people were killed in two fatal Boeing 737 MAX crashes - including the earlier October 2018 Lion Air crash in Indonesia.
+The Ethiopian Airlines crash prompted the worldwide grounding of the MAX in March 2019 for 20 months, costing Boeing more than $20 billion.

+As a result of the 2021 agreement, lawyers for the Ethiopian Airlines victims agreed not to seek punitive damages and Boeing did not challenge the lawsuits being filed in Illinois.
+As of early May, cases involving around 80 victims had been settled leaving around 75 pending.
+The first of a series of trials is set for June 20.
+Lawyers for the victims said in a court filing "there is

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)